RogueWarrior34/HRManagementApp/README.md

 # HR Management Application
 ## (As of right now, it's an ongoing project.
-The Employee Module is being worked on, and the Designation Module is complete as of right now.)
+The Employee Module is being worked on, and the Designation Module is complete.)

 The HR Management Application is a comprehensive Java Swing-based solution for efficient Human Resource management within organizations.
 It is structured with three essential layers: Presentation Layer, Business Layer, and Data Layer, allowing flexibility in data storage through File Handling or an SQL Database.
 Additionally, it includes a Network Layer for facilitating communication across a network, enabling multiple users to perform CRUD operations on Employee and Designation databases simultaneously.